Royal Mausoleum (Mauna ʻAla): Additional modifications

+In 2023, Abigail Kinoiki Kekaulike Kawānanakoa (1926–2022) became the most recent person to be buried in the Royal Mausoleum.
+Prior to her death there had not been a burial at the Royal Mausoleum since David Kalākaua Kawānanakoa in 1953.
+A new tomb was constructed since the Kalākaua vault was at capacity.

+Legal status

-Mauna Ala was removed from the public lands of the United States by a joint resolution of Congress in 1900, two years after the Annexation in 1898 of Hawaii Territories by President William McKinley.
+Mauna ʻAla was removed from the public lands of the United States by a joint resolution of Congress in 1900, two years after the annexation in 1898 of Hawaii by the Newlands Resolution and President William McKinley.

-The Mausoleum is one of the only places in Hawaii where the flag of Hawaii can officially fly alone without the American flag; the other three places are ʻIolani Palace, the Puʻuhonua o Hōnaunau Heiau and Thomas Square.
+The Mausoleum is one of the only places in Hawaii where the state flag of Hawaii can officially fly alone without the flag of United States.
+The other three locations are ‘Iolani Palace, the Puʻuhonua o Hōnaunau Heiau and Thomas Square.

-June 24, 1910, the caskets from the Kalākaua family were moved to an underground vault excavated from rock.